kb-dk/access-digital-objects/cop-backend.md

 ## Syndication service formats

-The syndication service is for search and retrieval.
-By default it delivers a search result set (or a retrieval, which is basically a search for a record ID) in [rss 2.0](https://cyber.harvard.edu/rss/rss.html).
-The syndication service supports some other formats as well, the most important ones are mods and kml.
+The syndication service is made for search and retrieval.
+By default it delivers a search result set (or a search for a record ID) in [rss 2.0](https://cyber.harvard.edu/rss/rss.html).
+The syndication service supports some  mods and kml as well.
 You can "toggle" between the formats using the `format` CGI parameter.

 | format | root element |